GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-11-11-linux-find-in-detail-test-expressions.md

 Global options can be set anywhere and will apply to the whole command.
 This is in contrast to positional options, that only apply to the expressions following it.

-As the list of global options contains some useful items, I will summzrize some I consider rekevant here.
+As the list of global options contains some useful items, I will summarize those here.

 |Flag|Description|
 |----|----|